luna215/signoz.io/docs/userguide/logstash_to_signoz.md

     }
     ```
     Here we are configuring logstash to send logs to otel-collector that we ran in the previous step, which is listening on port 2255.
     Also we are assuming that you are running the logstash binary on the host.
-If not the value of `host` might change depending on your environment.
+If not, the value of `host` might change depending on your environment.

   *  Once you make this changes you can otel binary and logstash, and you will be able to see the logs in SigNoz.
   *  To properly transform your existing log model into opentelemetry [log](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) model you can use the different processors provided by opentelemetry [link](./logs.md#processors-available-for-processing-logs).